 This website is maintained by the Department of Public Expenditure and Reform.
 The Department of Public Expenditure and Reform fully respects your right to privacy, and will not collect any personal information about you on this website without your clear permission.
-Any personal information which you volunteer will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988-2003.
+Any personal information which you volunteer will be treated with the highest standards of security and confidentiality, strictly in accordance with GDPR.

 This statement relates to our privacy practices in connection with this website.
 Some technical terms used in this statement are explained at the end of this page.